 - You have resources and strengths to resolve your challenges.

-- NLC’s job is to identify and amplify strengths, resources and skills to foster change.
+- It's Wendy's goal is to identify and amplify strengths, resources and skills to foster change.

 - Small changes are acceptable and can lead to bigger changes.

 - Rapid change or resolution of problems is possible.

 - There is no one right way to view things.
 Different views may be just as valid and may fit the facts just as well.

 - We will focus on what is possible and changeable rather than what is impossible and intractable.

 If you are experiencing an emergency and cannot reach Wendy (as she does not offer 24/7 contact in this practice), please go to your nearest hospital or call 911.
 Do not wait to connect.